 In the face of such shocking statistics, this mental health epidemic surely demands a serious response from the University and other responsible parties.

-Andy Burnham’s recently released plans for new mental health services for students address some of these concerns, stating the city “needs to do more” given Manchester has the country’s largest student population.
+Recently released plans for new mental health services – which are funded by the five Mancunian universities – for students address some of these concerns, stating the city “needs to do more” given Manchester has the country’s largest student population.

 The scheme would mean streamlining the process for mental health appointments, and result in greater transparency in waiting times, which the University currently has no data on beyond “between no wait and six weeks at peak times.”